Step 7. Configure Alarm Suppression Settings

 For suppressed alarms, Veeam ONE does not show any notifications and does not perform any response actions.
-If the object stays affected by the end of the suppression period, Veeam ONE will trigger the alarm with the corresponding severity and will perform the alarm response actions.
+If the object stays affected by the end of the suppression period, Veeam ONE will trigger the alarm and perform the alarm response actions.

 On the Suppress tab of the Alarm settings window, specify alarm suppression settings.

 To suppress the alarm under specific conditions or when a specific event occurs, choose one of the following options:

 - Veeam Backup activity — suppresses the alarm when Veeam Backup & Replication jobs are running.
 Veeam ONE detects which VMs are being processed and does not trigger alarms for these VMs and associated hosts and datastores.

 For example, if you select Veeam Backup activity check box for the VM CPU Usage alarm, this alarm will be suppressed for all VMs that are being backed up or replicated — until the jobs finish processing these VMs.

 If you select the Veeam Backup activity check box for the Host CPU Usage alarm, this alarm will be suppressed for the entire host where at least one VM is being backed up or replicated — until the jobs are finished.